142 West 2nd Street

-Francis Romrell had taken up this farm in 1858 and since that time his wife had died; he was now 69 years old and needed assistance, so George his wife Jane Romrell joined him in farming on 2nd Street.
-George bought more land to enlarge their production.
+Francis Romrell took up this farm in 1858, and his wife Mary died in 1866.
+At this time Francis was 67 years old and needed assistance, so his daughter Jane and her husband George Pierce joined him on the farm in 1867.
+George bought more land to enlarge their farming production.
 They were all immigrants; George was from England and the Romrells from the Isle of Jersey.
 The Romrells spoke both French and English.

-Their new board house was located next to the log cabin of Frances in the abandoned Bingham Fort close to the north branch of the ditch.
+George's new board house was located next to the log cabin of Frances in the abandoned Bingham Fort close to the north branch of today's Lynne Ditch.
 The soil was excellent and water available.
 Both George and Jane had green thumbs- her flowers were beautiful and his apples, corn, pumpkins and sugar cane were outstanding.
 George converted the sugar cane into molasses.
 Their barn was huge and their home became a busy center for farming.

 George understood the value of herbs; he made and sold medicinal salves for bruises and sores.
-He first met Jane Romrell in 1863 when he came to the Romrell home to doctor their horses who had cut their legs on barbwire.
+In fact he first met Jane Romrell in 1863 when he came to the Romrell home to doctor their horses who had cut their legs on barbwire.

-After George died in 1898, two of his sons, Fred and Porter, continued to run the farm and built new houses for themselves on 2nd Street.
+After George died in 1898, two of his sons, Fred and Porter, continued to run the farm, and they built new houses for themselves on 2nd Street.